 Did you ever wish your child came with an instruction manual?
 You are not alone.
-The Scout leaders you encounter are volunteers with great hearts for kids, but with few exceptions, they are lay people with no special background or knowledge about your child's special needs.
-For that matter, no single volunteer leader can be an expert on everything to do with Scouting.
-We seek to serve the youth of America and give them access to a world of infinite possibility.
-The BSA emphasizes training and ongoing learning for leaders, but our universe is too big for everyone to know everything.
-Considering that volunteers have limited time for training, they usually choose what is most urgent for them individually and for their unit's needs.
-The point of this is that empathy is a two-way street, and you can expect to be a trainer who helps the leaders be effective with your child.
+Scout leaders have great hearts for kids, but with few exceptions, they are lay people with no special training or knowledge about your child's specific needs.
+For that matter, no single volunteer leader could be an expert on everything to do with Scouting.
+We want to give the youth of America access to a world of infinite possibility.
+We emphasize training and ongoing learning for leaders, but our universe is too big for everyone to know everything.
+Since volunteers have limited time for training, they usually focus on what is most urgent for their unit.
+The point is that your leaders need you to help them understand your child.

 Ideally, the first step in the process is a joining conference with the leaders shortly after you join the Scout unit.
 A joining conference is similar to a parent-teacher conference at the beginning of a school year.
-Ideally, the adult leader that will have the most interaction with your Scout will meet with you to get to know the Scout better.
+Ideally, the adult leader that spends the most time with your Scout will meet with you to get to know your Scout better.
 The point is to give the leaders basic information about your child's unique abilities and needs.
 (There is more information on joining conferences in Module F, and you may want to read that too.)
-If your leaders are unfamiliar with joining conferences and you have never been asked to have such a visit with them, there is no reason you cannot initiate such a conference.
+If your leaders are unfamiliar with joining conferences and you have never been asked to have such a visit with them, there is no reason you cannot take the initiative and set up a meeting.

-As your child participates over time, you will want to keep the channels of communication open between your family and the leaders that work with your child.
-Feel free to give and ask for advice on how things could be done better.
-Share and discuss any concerns you have about upcoming events to see if they can be resolved.
+Over the years, you will want to keep the communication channel open between your family and the leaders that work with your child.
+Feel free to give or ask for advice on how things could be done better.
+Discuss any concerns you have about upcoming events to see if they can be resolved.
 Encourage leaders to talk to you about their concerns and challenges too, since you may be able to help them.
-Bottled up frustrations can cause unexpected problems and hard feelings if not attended to.
+Bottled up frustrations can cause problems and hard feelings if they are not dealt with.

-You also have opportunities to assist with the Scouting program itself.
-The Scouts could always use a challenge/opportunity to experience a simulation of a disability (such as the ones your child face).
-Anything can become a game with some imagination.
-There are also more formal options, such as counseling the Scouts BSA - Disabilities Awareness merit badge, the Webelos - Aware and Care elective adventure, or the Wolf - Cubs Who Care elective adventure.
+You can also use your experience to teach other Scouts to be inclusive and caring.
+Handled well, a simulation of a disability can show Scouts that people with disabilities can do more than meets the eye and that they are not that different from anyone else.
+There are also more formal options, like being a merit badge counselor for the Disabilities Awareness merit badge, teaching the Webelos - Aware and Care elective adventure, or the Wolf - Cubs Who Care elective adventure.